• RSS

 http_access allow http_accl_host1

-The above two acl’s are used to specify backend server and its self explanatory.
+The above two acl’s are used to specify backend server and it’s self explanatory.

 Step11 : Check any syntax errors are there in the squid config file by using following command